zfdupont/xacto/README.md

 ### The Base Code

-The base code consists of header files that define module interfaces, a library `xacto.a` containing binary object code for our implementations of the modules, and a source code file `main.c` that contains containing a stub for function `main()`.
+The base code consists of header files that define module interfaces, a library `xanadu.a` containing binary object code for our implementations of the modules, and a source code file `main.c` that contains containing a stub for function `main()`.
 The `Makefile` is designed to compile any existing source code files and then link them